Mike Shellim 4 Dec 2013

 Mix N: Src=[stick] wt=+/-100 Multiplex=REPL Trim=NO_TRIM

-Looking at the extra line:
+Looking at the extra mix:

 Src is the stick or switch to control the calibration on that servo.
 You can choose any convenient control - it need not be the same as the control used in flight.
 Typically, a single control will drive a pair of related surfaces.
 Here's a typical scheme for a sailplane:

 The easiest way is to try it and see: go into the servos menu; for each servo, adjust SUBTRIM back and forth, and see which way the control surface is moving.
+If you reverse the direction of a channel, remember that effect of each mix will be reversed.
+To correct this, reverse the sign of the wt parameter of all the mixers affecting that channel.

 Below is a screenshot from OpenTx Companion, showing two aileron channels and the extra CAL lines.
 The 'R' at the beginning denotes a REPL directive.